Impact of the COVID-19 pandemic on cinema: Productions

-Film productions in the key outbreak zones (predominantly China, South Korea, and Italy) have changed their schedules, changed location, or have shut down completely.
+During the start of the pandemic, film productions in the key outbreak zones (predominantly China, South Korea, and Italy) were forced their schedules, locations, or shut down completely.
 Sony Pictures closed its offices in London, Paris, and Poland after an employee was thought to have been exposed to the virus.
-The Writers Guild of America and SAG-AFTRA have canceled all in-person meetings.
-The Hengdian World Studios in Dongyang, China, has closed indefinitely.
+The Writers Guild of America and SAG-AFTRA cancelled all in-person meetings.
+The Hengdian World Studios in Dongyang, China, closed indefinitely.
 The Philippine movie studios Star Cinema, Regal Entertainment, and Cinema One Originals also suspended shooting of their films, effective March 15, the same day as a quarantine in Metro Manila and Cainta, Rizal was enacted.

-Several Chinese and Hong Kong films have stopped production, including Blossoms, the upcoming film directed by Wong Kar-wai, which was scheduled to shoot in Shanghai; Jia Zhangke's next film, which was planning to begin filming in China in April, but has been put on hold until at least next spring, with Zhangke saying he might even rewrite the script; and Polar Rescue, a Donnie Yen film, which shut down production until the end of the year.
+Several Chinese and Hong Kong films stopped production, including Blossoms which had been scheduled to shoot in Shanghai.
+Jia Zhangke was planning to begin filming a new film in China in April, but it was put on hold until the following spring.
+Polar Rescue, a Donnie Yen film, shut down production until the end of 2020.

 One of the first big production shutdowns was that of Mission: Impossible – Dead Reckoning Part One, which was scheduled to begin filming in Venice, Italy when the crew was sent home and the sets left behind.
 After actor Tom Hanks became infected with the coronavirus, the Elvis Presley biopic he was working on in Queensland, Australia was shut down, with everyone on the production put into quarantine.
 Production company Warner Bros. began working with the Australian public health services to identify other people who may have been in contact with Hanks and his wife Rita Wilson, who had been performing at venues including the Sydney Opera House shortly before both were tested positive.
 The Marvel Studios film Shang-Chi and the Legend of the Ten Rings, which was also shooting in Australia, had its first unit production temporarily suspended on March 12, 2020, due to director Destin Daniel Cretton self-isolating while awaiting results for a coronavirus test, which came back negative.